squadify/squadify.github.io/index.md

 <h3>Club Page</h3>
 <img src="/images/club-page.png">
 <p>When the user finds a club that is interesting to them they will be able to click on the club link which would redirect them here, the club's page.
 The user will be able to see the club's picture or pictures depending on if the club provided multiple pictures.
-Also the user will be able to see the club's summary and will be able to contact them via their contact options below the summary.</p>
+Also, the user will be able to see the club's summary and will be able to contact them via their contact options below the summary.</p>

 <h3>Club Edit Page</h3>
 <img src="/images/club-edit.png">